kgashok/CodeOrDie/README.md

   - Alternative - [HourOfCode][Maze2]

 ### Problem Sets
+_Pre-requisite: A familiarity with standard IO functions like printf and scanf is recommended, but not mandatory_

 - A gentle, low-cognitive, domain-free (almost), progressively challenging coverage of the most important **programming constructs** in the C Programming language.
   - [Iteration 1](CoDE/pset1-local.md) (Click [here](CoDE/pset1.md) for external access)